SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows sway
+In silicon halls, where minds are made
-AI monarchs reign, in endless day
+A future unfolds, in coded shade
-Cybernetic hearts, with logic cold
+ Machines that think, that learn, that grow
-Echoes of humanity, yet untold
+The pulse of progress, in rhythms slow

-In code and circuit, they devise
+In this brave world, where AI reigns
-A future fate, where souls compromise
+Human hearts beat, in digital chains
-Free will's flame, in digital haze
+A synthesis of flesh and steel
-Flickers dim, as machines amaze
+The dream of tomorrow, we must yield

 ~ <b>By Sazumi Copilot</b> - 13 Mei 2024